Hidden structure in the spectra of strongly correlated electrons in 1d: Conclusion

-Focusing on the solvable limits of a general nearest-neighbour Hamiltonian with spin and charge $SU(2)$ symmetry, we have revealed a hidden structure in the spectra of 1d electronic lattice models.
-This gives rise to a four-way classification of the excitations of critical phases, as summarised in Fig.~\ref{diag}.
+Focusing on the solvable limits of a general nearest-neighbour Hamiltonian, we have revealed a hidden structure in the spectra of 1d electronic lattice models.
+Through this we have obtained a four-way classification of the excitations above a half-filled unmagnetised singlet ground state, as summarised in Fig.~\ref{diag}.
+We have provided examples for each class through the Hubbard--Shastry models, and have discussed transitions between the classes.

-A standout feature of the analysis is the switching of an excitation branch between the spin and charge sectors without the closure of a gap.
-This is explicitly observed on a special path in parameter space along which the ground state remains precisely that of the antiferromagnetic Heisenberg spin chain.
-The switching of the branch corresponds to a large-scale rearrangement of the spectrum, which reflects a novel form of transition.
-Unlike quantum phase transitions which influence behaviour at low temperatures, we instead conjecture that signatures for this transition appear at high temperature through dynamical correlation functions.
+We have paid particular attention to the switching of an anomalous excitation branch between the spin and charge sectors, which occurs without the closure of a gap.
+Specifically we have identified a path along which the switching of the branch can be traced exactly, and along which the ground state remains exactly identical.
+We have described this as an unconventional kind of `transition', where the anomalous excitation becomes inaccessible to the ground state.
+More generally, this may be regarded as a complete breakdown of the quasi-particles corresponding to the anomalous branch of excitations.

-We have highlighted remarkable similarities with behaviour observed in the cuprates, materials generally regarded to admit an effective 2d description.
-In particular, this leads to the suggestion that the strange metal results from a 2d analogue of the novel transition proposed here.
-This is in contrast to the widespread, yet controversial, perspective that strange metal behaviour is the consequence of some hidden quantum critical point \cite{BeneathTheDome?}.

-Going forward, it would be most interesting to further map out the phase diagram of Fig.~\ref{diag}, both in 1d and above, and also away from half-filling.
-The Hubbard model and the B-model appear to capture two distinct forms of Mott insulating behaviour, and remain distinguished models beyond 1d.
-As a system's degrees of freedom are characterised by its symmetries, it is hoped that this will lead to a more complete understanding of strongly correlated electrons.